About the Stanford Encyclopedia of Philosophy

 - History of Grants

-Welcome to the Stanford Encyclopedia of Philosophy (SEP).
-From its inception, the SEP was designed so that each entry is maintained and kept up to date by an expert or group of experts in the field.
+Welcome to the Stanford Encyclopedia of Philosophy (SEP), which as of March 2018, has nearly 1600 entries online.
+From its inception, the SEP was designed so that each entry is maintained and kept up-to-date by an expert or group of experts in the field.
 All entries and substantive updates are refereed by the members of a distinguished Editorial Board before they are made public.
 Consequently, our dynamic reference work maintains academic standards while evolving and adapting in response to new research.
 You can cite fixed editions that are created on a quarterly basis and stored in our Archives (every entry contains a link to its complete archival history, identifying the fixed edition the reader should cite).
 The Table of Contents lists entries that are published or assigned.
 The Projected Table of Contents also lists entries which are currently unassigned but nevertheless projected.

 The SEP's model may therefore represent a unique digital library concept: a scholarly dynamic reference work.
 A scholarly dynamic reference work differs from an academic journal, for academic journals (1) do not typically update the articles they publish, (2) do not aim to publish articles on a comprehensive set of topics, but rather, for the most part, publish articles that are randomly submitted by the members of the profession, (3) do not aim to cross-reference and create links among the concepts used in the articles they publish, (4) typically serve a narrow audience of specialists, and (5) do not have to deal with the asynchronous activity of updating, refereeing, and tracking separate deadlines for entries, since they are published on a synchronized schedule.
 Moreover, our reference work differs from preprint exchanges, for the latter not only exhibit features (1), (2), (3), and (4) just mentioned, but also do not referee their publications and so need not incorporate a work-flow system that handles the asynchronous refereeing process that occurs between upload and publication in a dynamic reference work.
 None of this is to say that electronic journals and preprint exchanges have a faulty design, but rather that a scholarly dynamic reference work is a distinctive new kind of publication that represents a unique digital library concept.